ideesculture/Contribuer/README.md

 A tribute to the Contribute plugin for CollectiveAccess Pawtucket

-*Even if not enough used by us, we loved the Contribute plugin inside CollectiveAccess.
-These times were our first real use case for this nice plugin, but it no more distributed within CA zip.
-Things and use evolves, as we needed the functionality, it was time for us to build a simple fac-similé of it.
-As it was made in France, we call it Contribuer.*

 ## Preview

-Plugin has 2 major functionalities : collect the contribution through a record input form and allow already stored objects edition.
+Plugin has 2 major functionalities : collect the contribution through a record input form and allow already stored objects edition, and a notion of moderation, granting the users a notation.

 ![5cfe89947779e17151](https://i.loli.net/2019/06/11/5cfe89947779e17151.png)